Baratza Encore vs Virtuoso. Is It Worth Spending More For The step up?

 The Encore offers a grind speed of .8 to 1.1 g/sec while the Virtuoso does it faster at 1.5 to 2.4 g/sec.
 The relatively higher grinding speed of the Virtuoso allows you to work on more beans in less time – definitely ideal for when you have to produce several cups.

 The Virtuoso also delivers a ‘cleaner’ grind with the coarse to medium coarse settings, which means you get almost zero fine coffee dust, and more of the coarse coffee grounds you’re aiming for.

 This outstanding function translates to less coffee waste, as well as a sludge-free French press brew.

 While both machines offer consistent grinds, the Virtuoso’s combo of a powerful DC motor and efficient gear and electronic speed reduction, enables you to enjoy the same grinding quality, and less noisy sessions every time.

-WINNER: The Baratza Virtuoso gets top honors in this category, for giving you consistent grinding results, and for producing more grounds for a lesser amount of time.
+WINNER: The Baratza Virtuoso gets top honours in this category, for giving you consistent grinding results, and for producing more grounds for a lesser amount of time.